z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The `mulu_32h_32x32` provides just the high order bytes from a 32-bit multiply calculation for the `_fsdiv` Newton-Raphson iteration.
 In this iteration calculation it is important to have access to the full 32-bits (rather than just 24-bits for normal mantissa calculations).

 The implementation of the `mulu_32h_32x32` is not a "correct" multiplication as the lower order bytes are not included in the carry calculation, for efficiency reasons.
-The calculation begins at the 3rd byte (of 8), and this byte provides carry bits into the 4th bit.
+The calculation begins at the 3rd byte (of 8), and this byte provides carry bits into the 4th byte.
 Further rounding from the third byte is applied to the 4th byte.

 By calculating 3rd through to 7th bytes, and returning only byte 4 through 7, there is only maximally a small error in the least significant nibble of the 32-bit mantissa, which is discarded after rounding to 24-bit precision anyway.
 Doing this avoids calculating the 0th through 2nd bytes, which saves 6 8x8 multiply operations, and the respective word push and pop baggage.